-Metrics, as related to marketing, are units of measurement that might indicate the likelihood of a future sale.
+Metrics, as related to marketing, are units of measurement of an activity that might indicate the likelihood of a future sale.

-Eureka!
-Mr. Rollett gave me the fodder for my own definition of marketing metrics that puts them in their proper place.
+Mr. Rollett gave me the fodder for my own definition of marketing metrics above that puts them in their proper perspective.
 Notice the words “might” and “future;” two words that executives hate when it comes to forecasting sales, especially in the short term.

 Frankly, most of the metrics that marketers use to measure the success of their campaigns include some kind of feel-good engagement with the brand.
 It could be the number of social media followers, likes & shares, trackable website visits, clicks and content downloads.
 Being popular feels nice but how does it predict or influence real sales growth?